Categories

 Purchased goods and services

 We calculate emissions from Purchased Goods and Services using the GHG Protocol spend-based approach.
-First, we convert the user's spending to 2018 USD using U.S. Bureau of Labor Statistics (BLS) data, which we update twice per year.
-Then we multiply this converted spending by the summary commodity emissions factor from the U.S. EPA's EEIO model, using the commodity the user has indicated via US Bureau of Economic Analysis Industry Classifications.
+First, we convert the user's spending to 2018 USD or 2021 USD (depending on the user's reporting year) using U.S. Bureau of Labor Statistics (BLS) data, which we update twice per year.
+Then we multiply this converted spending by the summary commodity emissions factor from the U.S. EPA's EEIO model, using the commodity the user has indicated via U.S. Bureau of Economic Analysis Industry Classifications.
 When the user does not map 100% of their spending, we extrapolate emissions from their existing spending onto unmapped categories.

 Assumptions